yatotaus/globant-bootcamps-UI/README.md

 - [Js Functions](http://eloquentjavascript.net/03_functions.html)
 - [Js Data Structures: Objects and Arrays](http://eloquentjavascript.net/04_data.html)

-### Excercise:
+### Exercise:

 I think you noticed by now, but there are a few exercises inside the reading material (awesome, I know).
-Do them, this is basic `Js` and we need you to have fun with it.
+As we said before, this is just a review but if you want you can do them!

-Just put all your work under [day2-5](src/week1/day2-5) once you finished the exercises on page.
+Just put all your work under [javascript-review](src/week0/javascript-review) once you finished the exercises on page.

 → [index](#index)

-# Week 2: Diving into JavaScript and Node 101
+# Week 1: Diving into JavaScript and Node 101

-## Day 6: The Secret Life of Objects
+## Day 1: The Secret Life of Objects

 ![Suspicious](assets/suspicious.gif)